 - The Sponge / Poolish 300 gr (that was prepared earlier)

 - White bread flour 460 gr.

 - Vegetable oil 10 gr.

 The first 45 minutes: Mix all ingredients together in a big bowl, with a scraper, then cover the bowl with cloth, leave it at the room temperature for the first 45 minutes.

 The second 45 minutes: To stretch the dough, gently take one edge of the dough and stretch and fold it onto the top of the dough.
 Turn your bowl to the opposite side and do the same thing.
 Continue with the other two edges in the same way.
 After that flip your dough so the bottom is now the top, cover it for the second 45 minutes.

 The third and last 45 minutes: do exactly the same thing as the second and let it sit for the third and the last 45 minutes.
 After 45 minutes the dough looks more fluffy, nice to touch as it’s soft so we need to handle it gently.
-After 3 times of 45 minutes, i.e nearly 3 hours to ferment the dough, now time to leave the dough in the basket and overnight in the fridge.
+After 3 times of 45 minutes, i.e 3 hours to ferment the dough, now time to leave the sourdough bread in the basket and overnight in the fridge.